ayushvarma9/FYP_MME/README.md

 - Please update the repo with proper comments
 - make the code readable so that everyone can understand it.
 - please make sure to mention the changes appropriately in every commit.
-- untested code should be committed into a separate branch
+- untested code should be committed into a separate branch main branch is reserved for final code only
--
--